from Asia with Love was inspired slowly, mainly from friends.

 - Letters publish Tuesday, Wednesday, and Thursday, the best days of the week for routine.
 Any more requires my life to be too normal.
 I can’t write every day.
 And, you can’t read every day.

 - I debate the ethics of telling some of the less-pleasurable sides of some people’s personal lives.
 Believe me, there is a lot garbage about other people that I don’t tell.
 You have no idea.
 I have discussed the fact that I keep a kind of journal with some of my more frequent friends and thy don’t mind me reporting as I do.
-Most people don’t know that they may make an appearance in a log entry, but I take into account good journalistic practice, ethics, shielding and altering meaningful facts as to their personal lives, and this is one of the reasons many people either have pseudonyms or aren’t named at all.
-So, if you ever get annoyed by describing “that one guy on the motorcycle at the corner last week”, just remember that naming him or giving more details would be unethical.

 - The voice of these entries is truthful.
 The amazement, the coincidence, the emotions—all of that much is true and not made up.
 If I told you what changes I made, you might argue that those changes don’t count.
 If I told you what I left out, you would probably tell me that you don’t care about it anyway.
 If I told my friends what I report about them, they would say I wasted their time to tell them.
-That’s what this is.

 This is meant for good reading.
 The website uses WordPress and should be readable on any computer or hand held device, perhaps even an eBook reader that can browse the web.
 The background is toned for eyes.

-So, enjoy.
+Read, enjoy.
 Get your routine.
 I have mine.

 From Asia with love,